Hybrid restricted master problem for Boolean matrix factorisation: Appendix

 \subsection{Delayed Column Generation}

 The pricing problem (PP) for the restricted master problem is given by:

 In practice, to model linearly, constraint \ref{e1:pp_con} requires four constraints to implement, using a switch binary variable $s_i$ for each $M$.
-Here $\pi_j^*$ is the value of the dual variable of constraint \ref{eq:con_pp1} at the optimal solution of the restricted master problem and $\gamma^*$ the value of the dual of constraint \ref{eq:con_pp2}.
+Here $\pi_j^*$ is the value of the dual variable of constraint 6 (main text) at the optimal solution of the restricted master problem and $\gamma^*$ is the value of the dual of constraint 5 (main text).

 Here, the number of (variables, constraints) of the PP scales with $(M + N , \; M)$.
 We found this to be slow.
 We demonstrate using the PP with the RMP, both warm-started or not, also comparing to RMP-w alone in Figure \ref{fig:app_colgen}, where the delayed column generation process is capped at 30 minutes.
-Given that the RMP-w alone takes approximately 10 minutes, this demonstrates the PP does not offer a significant/timely advantage to the RMP when warm-started appropriately.
+Given the RMP-w alone takes approximately 10 minutes, this demonstrates the PP does not offer a significant/timely advantage to the RMP, when warm-started appropriately.